-Group decision-making has two linked processes.
+Group decision-making has two linked processes:

-A discussion process may have a facilitator, agenda, some reports and proposals.
+A discussion process may have a facilitator, an agenda, some reports and proposals.
 Plus the members may suggest some questions and changes for each proposal.

-A decision process asks all members which proposals have enough support to be winners.2
+A decision process must ask all of the members which proposals have enough support to be winners.2